 Section 5.
 Resignation and Removal: A Director may resign at any time by filing a written resignation with the President of the BCPE.
 The vacant position may be filled immediately by a simple majority vote of the board.
 The new board member will complete the vacated members term and then may petition to serve two full terms thereafter.

 The Board may remove any Officer or Director for cause by two-thirds vote of the entire Board at any regular or special meeting of the Board.
-Except for case (c) below where a director may be immediately removed, a statement of the reason or reasons for removal shall have been mailed by Registered Mail to the Officer or Director proposed for removal at least thirty days before any final action is taken by the Board.
-This statement shall be accompanied by a notice of the time when, and the place where, the Board is to take action on the removal.
+Except for case (c) below where a director may be immediately removed, a statement of the reason or reasons for removal shall have been sent by either certified mail or electronic equivalent, to the Officer or Director proposed for removal at least thirty days before any final action is taken by the Board.
+This statement shall be accompanied by a notice of the time when, and the place where, the Board is to act on the removal.
 The Officer or Director shall be given an opportunity to be heard and the matter considered by the Board at the time and place mentioned in the notice.

 ‘For cause’ includes:

 a.
 Committing an act(s) which violate the Bylaws, policies or procedures of the BCPE.
 This includes below, Article XIII.
 Disciplinary Action; Section 1.
 Grounds.

 b.
-Absence from more than two (2) consecutive business meetings, that is an annual and mid year meeting of the Board of Directors, or absence from a majority of regular meetings, without sufficient reason, and/or has a record of minimal contribution to the activities of the Board as determined by the majority of the Board, shall be considered a resignation from the Board.
+Absence from more than two (2) consecutive business meetings, that is an annual and mid-year meeting of the Board of Directors, or absence from a majority of regular meetings, without sufficient reason, and/or has a record of minimal contribution to the activities of the Board as determined by two-thirds (2/3) majority of the Board, shall be considered a resignation from the Board.